-As at 31 December 2020 and 2021, the Directors considered that there were impairment indicators on certain property, plant and equipment (the "Retail PPE") and right-of-use assets (note 24(a)) (the "Retail ROA") of the Leather Retail Business because of the substantial loss incurred during the years ended 31 December 2020 and 2021.
-Accordingly, the relevant items of the Retail PPE and Retail ROA of the Leather Retail Business are grouped together to constitute a cash generating unit (the "Retail CGU") for the purpose of the impairment assessment.
+As at 31 December 2021 and 2022, the Directors considered that there were impairment indicators on the property, plant and equipment (the "Retail PPE") and the ROA (note 22(a)) (the "Retail ROA") of the Leather Retail Business because of the substantial loss incurred during the years ended 31 December 2021 and 2022.
+The relevant items of the Retail PPE and Retail ROA of the Leather Retail Business are grouped together to constitute a cash generating unit (the "Retail CGU") for the purpose of the impairment assessment.